 In March, we celebrated Neurodiversity Week, a campaign started by UN Youth Ambassador Siena Castellon.
 Siena found that there was a lack of support for girls with autism and when she was struggling and needed resources, there weren’t any.
-So, she took matters into her own hands and created her own peer-mentoring website, Quantum Leap, and wrote her own book, “The Spectrum Girl’s Survival Guide: How to Grow up Awesome and Autistic”.
+So, she took matters into her own hands and created her own peer-mentoring program called Quantum Leap, and wrote her own book, “The Spectrum Girl’s Survival Guide: How to Grow up Awesome and Autistic”.

 Siena is autistic, dyslexic, dyspraxic and has ADHD, and like many young people with learning differences, she experienced a pretty difficult time at primary and high school.
 Because of this, she recognised that there was a huge gap in the knowledge of both teachers and other students when it comes to neurodivergent people.